mueslimak3r/jellyfin-deluge-openvpn-server/README.md

 ```
 Type    Name      Content	                      TTL     Proxy

-A       jellyfin  (public ip of raspberry pi)   Auto    Proxied
+A       jellyfin  (public ip of raspberry pi)   Auto    DNS Only

-A       p2p       (public ip of raspberry pi)   Auto    Proxied
+A       p2p       (public ip of raspberry pi)   Auto    DNS Only
 ```